 The current insecticides are being used to control this menace.
 However besides being toxic and harmful insecticides kill the species.
 Repeated exposure to insecticides builds up resistance in insects, until finally the insecticide has little or no effect.
 Frequent insecticide applications make the problem worse.

-C Tech Corporation offers a range of extremely low toxic and extremely low hazard anti-insect aversive, which can be successfully used to keep pesky creatures at bay.
-TermirepelTM can be easily described as insect aversive, used against all types of insects and which works on the mechanism of repellency.
+C Tech Corporation offers a range of extremely low toxic and extremely low hazard insect aversive repellent, which can be successfully used to keep pesky creatures at bay.
+TermirepelTM can be easily described as an insect aversive repellent, used against all types of insects and which works on the mechanism of repellency.
 It means that it does not kill the target insects but only repel them, thus balancing the ecology and helping in maintaining the goal of sustainability.

-TermirepelTM masterbatch can be incorporated in agricultural films, mulches during processing.
-TermirepelTM liquid concentrate which can be mixed in paints in a predetermined ratio can be applied fencing and garbage bins.
+TermirepelTM masterbatch can be incorporated in agricultural films, mulches, grain bags, protective coverings, etc. during processing.
+TermirepelTM liquid concentrate which can be mixed in paints in a predetermined ratio can be applied to fencing and garbage bins.

-TermirepelTM lacquer which can be applied topically on the applications.
+TermirepelTM lacquer can be applied topically on the applications.
 It does not volatilize and does not degrade the soil.
-It is RoHS, RoHS2, RoHS3, EU BPR, REACH compliant and FIFRA exempted.
+It is RoHS, RoHS2, RoHS3, EU BPR, NEA, REACH compliant and FIFRA exempted.

 Contact us if you are facing problems against these pesky little fruit flies and other insects also against rodents and other aggressive animals!